-Attachment: Resolution No. 2021-02
+Attachment: Resolution No. 2 2021-02 Action Requested: ☐ Information Only

-A motion to approve Resolution 2021-02 for an EDA Partnership Planning Assistance Grant in the amount of \$75,000 and matching funds of up to \$35,357 funded through annual assessments paid by SEAGO member entities.
+A motion to recommend approval to the Executive Board of Resolution 2021-02 for an EDA Partnership Planning Assistance Grant in the amount of \$75,000 and matching funds of up to \$35,357 funded through annual assessments paid by SEAGO member entities.